Justin D’Agostino is the firm's CEO.

-Justin is the firm's CEO, overseeing people, practices, clients and growth strategies.
+Justin is the firm's CEO, overseeing its client, people, practices and growth strategies.

-During his 21-year career with Herbert Smith Freehills, Justin has overseen the growth of successful businesses including the firm's market-leading Disputes practice and rapid expansion in Asia.
+During his 23-year career with Herbert Smith Freehills, Justin has overseen the growth of many successful businesses, including the firm's market-leading Disputes practice and rapid expansion in Asia.

 A thought leader and skilled practitioner in arbitration and dispute resolution, Justin has appeared before tribunals around the world and regularly sits as arbitrator.

 The founder of the firm's first LGBT+ network in 2007, Justin is a strong advocate and active supporter of diversity and inclusion in the firm and the wider community.